 It is our duty to refer you to other solicitors upon recognising any conflict of interests.

 If any unforeseen circumstance arises which in our reasonable opinion either prevents us from continuing to act in a satisfactory manner or requires that, in your own best interests, we cease to act, then we reserve the right to terminate your retainer with or without an introduction or recommendation to solicitors who might be able to represent you in our place.
-In such event costs incurred with us to the date of termination would be reduced by 25%, but VAT and disbursements would be payable in full.
+In such event costs incurred with us to the date of termination would be open to review, but VAT and disbursements would be payable in full.

 Insurance Mediation Activity

-We are included on a register maintained by the FSA so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
+We are included on a register maintained by the FCA so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
-The register can be accessed via the FSA website at www.fsa.gov.uk/register.
+The register can be accessed via the FCA website at www.fca.org.uk.

 We are not authorised under the Financial Services and Markets Act 2000, but we are able in certain circumstances to offer a limited range of investment services to clients because we are members of the Law Society.
 We can provide these investment services if they are an incidental part of the professional services we have been engaged to provide.